Stephen-Semense/Selah-Bible-App/README.md

 * **Adaptive Mobile Optimization**: Built with a "mobile-first" approach, menus are designed for thumb-navigation and font sizes ensure maximum legibility on smartphones.
 ---

+## 📺 SuperBook Integration (Visual Bible Experience)

+Selah now includes a SuperBook Feature that enhances your study by connecting scripture with animated, story-driven visuals.

+Interactive Verse Linking: Certain passages include a SuperBook button.
+When clicked, it opens a related visual adaptation of the story in an external platform such as YouTube.
+External Viewing (YouTube Support): Videos are launched outside the app to ensure smooth playback, full controls, and uninterrupted viewing.
+Story-Based Learning: Perfect for visual learners, this feature brings biblical narratives to life through engaging animation while staying aligned with the scripture you are reading.
+Seamless Integration: The experience is non-intrusive—watch when you want, then return to your exact reading position without losing progress.

+🎬 From reading to watching—Selah bridges scripture and story for deeper understanding.
+---

 ## 🛠️ Built With
 * **Tailwind CSS** - For the modern, glass-card interface.
 * **FontAwesome 6** - For intuitive, accessible iconography.